 The East-West Axis of the Mandala – Thinking and Feeling

-As we now address the Western Quadrant and Feeling, I hope to show how resting as Consciousness allows us, in a similar way, to step back out of identification with our emotions, moods, and subjective reactions, which are the Feeling aspects of the egoic patterns – to draw back into a place of rational subjective discernment or felt knowing.
+As we now address the Western Quadrant and cognitive function of Feeling, I hope to show how resting as Consciousness can allow us, in a similar way, to step back out of identification with our emotions, moods, and subjective reactions, which are the Feeling aspects of the egoic patterns – can allow us to draw back into a place of rational subjective discernment or felt knowing.

 As we saw with the Thinking function, the ability to rest as Consciousness changes everything.
-Just as Thinking only becomes capable of objectivity when it is truly a function of Consciousness, so Feeling only becomes capable of providing accurate evaluation, discernment, and guidance when, through resting as Consciousness, we have learnt to dis-identify from the vast accumulation of egoic conditioning that is patterned into both our Emotional Body and our neuro-endocrine system.
+Just as Thinking only becomes capable of objectivity when it is truly a ‘function of Consciousness’ rather that a function of the egoic illusion, so Feeling only becomes capable of providing accurate evaluation, discernment, and guidance when, through resting as Consciousness, we have learnt to dis-identify from the vast accumulation of egoic conditioning that is patterned into both our somatic anatomy and our neuro-endocrine system.

-The Feeling function can be characterised as having an orientation to the past (whereas the Thinking function may be thought of as an orientation to the future).
+The Feeling function is sometimes characterised as having an orientation to the past (whereas the Thinking function may be thought of as an orientation to the future).
 Only by allowing the Emotional Body to rest as Consciousness in the present moment, can we start to free Feeling from past conditioning – conditioning which usually entirely shapes our felt experience and our emotional lives into the future.
-In fact, all forms of conditioning are an orientation to the past.
-Without Consciousness, which gives us this precious orientation to the eternal present moment of felt experience, everything that we are as conditioned egoic beings marches relentlessly from the past into the future – always reacting from past conditioning, endlessly repeating old patterns of relationship, and bringing the same emotional tone in our experiences.
+In reality, all forms of conditioning are an orientation to the past.
+Without Consciousness, which gives us an orientation to the eternal present moment of felt experience, everything that we are as conditioned egoic beings marches relentlessly from the past into the future – always reacting from past conditioning, endlessly repeating old patterns of relationship, and always tending to bring the same old emotional tone in our new experiences.

 Conscious Thinking and Feeling – Differentiation and Reconciliation